pierremrtn/neat/README.md

   static const double paddingBig = 55;
 }
 ```
 NeatGenerator let you specify some options to control the generator behavior.
-To set generator config, use `@NeatGenerator(yourOptions)`instead of `@Neat.generate` annotation.
+To set generator config, use `@NeatGenerator(your_options)`instead of `@Neat.generate` annotation.
 ```
-@NeatGenerator({
+@NeatGenerator(
   //padding helpers generator options
   //if null, padding helpers will not be generated
   padding: GeneratePadding(